-- Reduce staff absenteeism and turnover, - Develop a more motivated workforce with high morale, able to deliver a challenging, education for our students, - Improve teamwork, staff development and co-operation, - Recognise that excessive hours of work can reduce staff effectiveness, - Provide positive role models for students
+- Reduce staff absenteeism and turnover. - Develop a more motivated workforce with high morale, able to deliver a challenging, education for our students. - Ensure that staff feel trusted as professionals and have autonomy as well as support in their daily interactions at school. - Improve teamwork, staff development and co-operation. - Recognise that excessive hours of work, in addition to a lack of trust and practical support, can reduce staff effectiveness. - Provide positive role models for students. - Listen to the needs and concerns of staff and respond to their requests as appropriate.

 Work-based stress can have a significant impact on staff wellbeing and in turn impact on student outcomes.
 It is therefore important that the school does what it can to monitor work-based stress and create opportunities for stress reduction where possible.
+In part this is achieved through surveys and listening directly to staff.